Using the Library Online

 Access Special Collections online

-The staff of LaBudde Special Collections and the Marr Sound Archives are not able to fill requests to digitize physical items at this time, but they continue to do work that provides access to our unique holdings through our Digital Special Collections.
+The staff of LaBudde Special Collections, the Marr Sound Archives, and University Archives are able to fill requests to digitize physical items at this time.
+Access to many of our unique holdings is also available through our Digital Special Collections.
 Additionally, the Special Collections departments have provided work for more than 50 library staff, including the majority of our student workers, inventorying newspaper collections and transcribing audio recordings.
 This means that everyone in the Libraries is able to keep working, and makes more and more collections available for researchers.

 Teaching and learning remotely